 Please carefully read all instructions before beginning your application.

-Applicants will be electronically notified of their status on a rolling basis within 2 weeks of submission.
+Applicants will be electronically notified of their status within 3 weeks of submission.

-Please contact Allie James, Admissions Director at (207) 786-6381 or via e-mail at firstname.lastname@example.org if you have any questions.
+Please contact Allie James, Director of Training Programs at (207) 786-6381 or via e-mail at firstname.lastname@example.org if you have any questions.

 Course Selection Guidelines